Information about the IVEProject

 1. What is the International Virtual Exchange project?

 The exchange has students interacting asynchronously in English as a lingua franca.
 The server on which it is based is maintained with financial assistance from a Japanese government Kaken grant and also with the assistance of Muroran Institute of Technology.
 Exchanges are carried out over 8 week periods using Moodle.
-Two, three or four classes from different countries are combined.
+Students from three, four or more different countries are combined.
 Teachers from each of the participating classes send the exchange administrator a CSV file with their students’ information and this is uploaded into the system.
-Online groups are formed by the administrator containing approximately 25 students from each of the countries.
-Hence, each group would have between 40-50 (two countries) to 100 (four countries) students in it.
+Online groups are formed by the administrator containing approximately 1~5 students from each of the countries.
+Hence, each group would have between 10-15 students in it.
 Online communication then takes place using the Moodle forums.
-As groups are set to ‘separate’, multiple groups are in the exchange, but because they are ‘separate’, students only see the classmates they are paired with.
-Participation in the forums involves posting and replying using student created text, audio and video posts.
+As groups are set to ‘separate’, multiple groups are in the exchange, but because they are ‘separate’, students only see the students they are partnered with.
+Participation in the forums involves posting and replying using student-created text, audio, and video posts.
 Students can also add links and other multimedia to their posts.
-Almost all the students in this course are non-English majors at low-intermediate level.
+Almost all the students in this course are non-English majors at the low-intermediate level.

 Teachers are encouraged to monitor the forums and give feedback to students.
-They are also asked to keep in contact with their partner teacher and find out about their teaching and learning environments.
 Teachers are also offered resources to help their students reflect on their participation.
 There is no obligation to assign grades to students for their participation, but teachers are encouraged to do so.
-All teachers are included in a separate teachers’ course where they exchange ideas and information.
+All teachers are included in a separate teachers’ group where they can exchange ideas and information.

 2. Does it cost anything?